UNICEF is requesting US$22 million to meet the humanitarian needs of children and women in Haiti in 2015.

 UNICEF facilitated sanitation services (desludging, hygiene promotion, maintenance and repairs of latrines, decommissioning of latrines) in 135 camps with latrines in the metropolitan area of Port-au-Prince, benefitting some 106,446 people.
 Through government partners, both international and local NGOs, UNICEF reached 222,582 people with water treatment products and sensitization.
 UNICEF also supported the nationwide distribution of 17,507 cholera kits at community level and to cholera treatment centres, rehabilitated ten water points and set up 17 temporary emergency water points in areas of cholera outbreak.
 In education, UNICEF supported training on disaster risk reduction (DRR) for teachers, inspectors and children, and helped to establish an emergency and DRR education unit within the Ministry of Education.
 UNICEF also supported the roll out of pilot projects testing 14 schools in Port-au-Prince as disaster risk reduction ‘hubs’.

 UNICEF continues to work with the United Nations Stabilisation Mission in Haiti (MINUSTAH) and in coordination with line Ministries to support the Department of Civil Protection to pre-position multi-sector contingency stocks.
 UNICEF has also strengthened the WASH cluster by supporting the Government to assume a leadership role in that sector.

-1 Since the beginning of the cholera outbreak in October 2010, there have been 703,867 suspected cholera cases, with 8,568 deaths reported on 28 June 2014.
-There has been a significant decrease in cholera cases during the first half of 2014, with 6406 suspected cases and 36 deaths, compared to 25,317 suspected cases and 227 deaths, during the same period in 2013.
+1 Since the beginning of the cholera outbreak in October 2010, there have been 712,330 suspected cholera cases, and 8,655 cholera deaths reported as of 1 November 2014.
+There was a significant decrease in cholera cases in 2014: 14,869 suspected cases and 132 deaths for the year as of 1st November 2014, compared to 49,099 suspected cases during the same period in 2013.

 2 Ministry of Health, June 2014